Network Dynamics-Based Framework for Understanding Deep Neural Networks

 Fig.~\ref{fig7}(g) also shows that, around the grokking point, the RPD gradients peak simultaneously across both hidden layers.
 This marks the onset of a new learning phase characterized by a high density of OPT neurons in both layers.
-The underlying reason is as follows.
+The reason is as follows.
 During the NPT-dominated phase, the amplitude of the weight vectors gradually decreases (see the blue line in Fig.~\ref{fig7}(g)).
-Just before the grokking, the amplitude of the weight vectors rapidly shrinks to very small values, making it easier even with a small learning rate to induce significant shifts in the directions of the weight vectors, thereby activating a large population of OPT neurons.
+Just before grokking, the amplitude of the weight vectors rapidly shrinks to very small values, making it easier even with a small learning rate to induce significant shifts in the directions of the weight vectors, thereby activating a large population of OPT neurons.
 These neurons, in turn, lead to a rapid expansion of the attraction basins, ultimately triggering the grokking transition.

-Continued training leads to a further decrease in the RPD gradients over time, signaling a sustained increase in NPT neurons and a return to the NPT-dominated phase, similar the phase III in Fig.~\ref{fig3}(g).
+Continued training leads to a further decrease in the RPD gradients over time, signaling a sustained increase in NPT neurons and a return to the NPT-dominated phase, similar to the phase III in Fig.~\ref{fig3}(g).
+Although both the pre-grokking and late-training regimes are NPT-dominated, they correspond to fundamentally different structural states of the attraction basins.
 This likely occurs because, at this stage, NPT neurons become more effective for further reducing the loss.
 As a result, test accuracy improves (Fig.~\ref{fig7}(h)), since consistently small RPD gradients allow the network to explore broader directions in weight space for information extraction.

-However, ongoing training expands the attraction basin in sample space while the attraction basin in the weight space exhibits increasingly severe fluctuations, see Fig.~\ref{fig7}(b).
-The fluctuations gradually destabilizes the model and induces the decrease of the test accuracy see Fig.~\ref{fig7}(a) and~\ref{fig7}(h).
-Therefore, test accuracy requires the support of attraction basins in both the sample space and the weight space; coordination between the two is essential for achieve optimal performance.
+However, ongoing training expands the attraction basin in sample space while the attraction basin in the weight space exhibits increasingly severe fluctuations (see Fig.~\ref{fig7}(b)).
+The fluctuations gradually destabilize the model and induce a decrease in test accuracy (see Figs.~\ref{fig7}(a) and (h)).
+Therefore, test accuracy requires the support of attraction basins in both the sample space and the weight space; coordination between the two is essential for achieving optimal performance.

-This observation implies that training should be halted before excessive activation of NPT neurons occurs, thereby providing a theoretical justification for the widely used early stopping strategy \cite{Prechelt1998,yao2007early,NIPS2000_059fdcd9}.
+This observation implies that training should be halted before excessive activation of NPT neurons occurs, thereby providing a theoretical justification for the widely used early stopping strategy \cite{prechelt2002early,yao2007early,NIPS2000_059fdcd9}.